ArchanaRohilla/Mapping_Earthquakes/README.md

 - The map can be viewed in three map styles i.e. streets, satellite and light; to allow the users to view the map of their choice.

+- The earthquakes layer and tectonic plates layer can be switched "ON" and "OFF" as per the users requirement.

 ### Streets view